 The course will conclude with a second take-home examination.
 It will cover material from the entire semester.
-The professor will distribute two examination questions at the end of class on May 5.
+The professor will distribute two examination questions at the end of class on May 4.
 Students should write a 1000 word (4 double-spaced pages, 12-point font) answer to each of the two questions.
 Each essay should make use of material from assigned readings, class lectures, and weekly discussions.
 Students may consult books and discuss their answers with one another.
 Each essay, however, should reflect the original writing of each student.
 Students should proofread their essays for clarity, substance, and style (grammatical mistakes, passive voice, and sloppy writing will incur grade deductions.)
-Students must submit their final examination answers by Noon on Tuesday, May 10.
+Students must submit their final examination answers by Noon on Tuesday, May 9.
 We will not accept late submissions.
-This examination will account for 25% of each student's grade.

 Grades

 Weekly Response Essays: 15%

 Document Analysis: 15%

+Padlet Image Assignment 10%

-Video Assignment: 15%
+Video Assignment: 10%

-Examination #1: 20%
+Examination #1: 15%

-Examination #2: 25%
+Examination #2: 20%

-Lecture Attendance: 10%
+Lecture Attendance

+(answering pings during lectures and

+attending in-person studio sessions) 10%

+Online Chat Participation in lectures 5%